 Witch Hazel has long been used as a medicine cabinet staple to treat minor cuts, scrapes, burns, inflammation, and bug bites.

-We’re all discovering witch hazel also has a lot of benefits for hair and scalp.
 In this article, we are going to look at what witch hazel is, the benefits of witch hazel for hair and scalp, and how to use it.

 What is Witch Hazel?

 If you are unfamiliar with exactly what witch hazel is, it’s a flowering plant that is native to North America and Japan.

 Witch hazel is most commonly used in its liquid form.

 Witch hazel that you buy in the bottle is prepared from a steam-distillation process using leaves, bark, or twigs of the witch hazel plant.

 A lot of these witch hazel products often include other ingredients as well, like alcohol or other natural preservatives.